jpikl/mmvv/docs/reference/rew-x.md

 </div>
 </div>

-Certain special characters like `|` must be escaped only within a specific context.
+Certain special characters like `|` have to be escaped only within a specific context.

 ```sh
 rew x '| {echo "|"} {echo \|}'